Samichay, In Search of Happiness

-Samichay, In Search of Happiness (Spanish: Samichay, en busca de la felicidad) is a 2019 Peruvian black-and-white drama film written and directed by Mauricio Franco Tosso (in his directorial debut), spoken in Cuzco Quechua and premiered at the Lima Film Festival, about the journey of a peasant quechua with his cow called Samichay in the Andes of Peru.
+Samichay, In Search of Happiness (Spanish: Samichay, en busca de la felicidad) is a 2019 Quechua-language Peruvian black-and-white drama film written and directed by Mauricio Franco Tosso (in his directorial debut), spoken in Cuzco Quechua and premiered at the Lima Film Festival, about the journey of a peasant quechua with his cow called Samichay in the Andes of Peru.
 It was awarded at film festivals in Peru, Spain and Chile.
 The film had its commercial premiere in Peruvian theaters on August 4, 2022.

 Synopsis

 Celestino (Amiel Cayo), a Quechua peasant in the Andes, after his mother and wife die, only has his daughter and mother-in-law for company.
 Your daughter wants to move to her aunt to find a better life.
 Celestino is left alone with his skinny cow Samichay who provides him with milk.
 He hopes that Samichay will have a shoot, but the cow is as barren as the region's scarce soil.
 Celestino sets out to sell his beloved cow.
 He believes that Samichay brings good luck, but on the contrary, the cow is very malnourished and therefore lost weight.
 His "healing journey" takes him "from the solitude and height of the Andes to the chaos of urbanization and towns."